We can conduct consultations in-person, via video chat or phone. Please don’t hesitate to contact us if you have any questions!

 Estate Planning Compassion.
 Advocacy.
 Responsiveness.
 Experience.

-Estate Planning Attorneys in Hays County
+Hays County Estate Planning Attorneys

-Helping Our Clients Protect Their Assets
+Helping Dripping Springs Clients Protect Their Assets Through Estate Planning

 A Last Will & Testament is a legally valid document detailing how you would like assets handled after you die.
-The Law Office of Milena Christopher, we can help you create an estate plan to ensure all of your wishes are respected and properly executed in the future.
+At The Law Office of Milena Christopher, we can help you create an estate plan to ensure all of your wishes are respected and properly executed in the future.

 Other documents that are important for your estate planning needs include, among others: